Krishnabansalabc/FoodDelivery/README.md

     Random Forest Regression
     Decision tree
     Artificial Neural Network
-<h3>Best regression model in this case comes out to be Decision Tree with 77.11% accuracy.</h3>
+<h3>The best regression model ,in this case, comes out to be Decision Tree with 77.11% accuracy.</h3>